 Volunteers: Australians who wish to undertake any form of paid or unpaid volunteer work (including students visiting India under the New Colombo Plan) should discuss relevant visa requirements with their local Indian diplomatic mission well ahead of any travel.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the Indian High Commission for the latest information.
-If your passport is lost or stolen while you are in India, you will need to obtain an exit visa to leave India.
+If your passport is lost or stolen while you are in India, you will need to obtain a replacement travel document from the nearest Australian mission and also an exit visa from the Indian Ministry of Home Affairs.

 There are heavy penalties, including jail sentences, for overstaying your visa.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.

 Foreign nationals are no longer permitted to commission surrogacy in India.
-The Indian Government has issued new advice with immediate effect from 4 November 2015.
+The Indian Government has issued new advice with effect from 4 November 2015.
 See our International Surrogacy bulletin for further information.

 Indian laws controlling the import and export of Indian rupees, foreign currency, and other goods can change.
 Before you travel, you should check the Indian Customs Board webpage to confirm your allowances.

 Vaccination certificate requirements

 If you are planning to stay in India for more than 180 days, you are required to register within 14 days of arrival with the Foreigners Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
 Further information on visa registration could be found at the Bureau of Indian Immigration website.
-Failure to register may result in a fine or jail sentence, or prevent your departure from India until permission is granted by the Indian Ministry of Home Affairs.
+Failure to register may result in a fine or jail sentence, or prevent your departure from India until permission is granted by the Bureau of Immigration website.

 Safety and security